savvar9991/optimism-dev/README.md

 ## What is Optimism?

 [Optimism](https://www.optimism.io/) is a project dedicated to scaling Ethereum's technology and expanding its ability to coordinate people from across the world to build effective decentralized economies and governance systems.
 The [Optimism Collective](https://www.optimism.io/vision) builds open-source software that powers scalable blockchains and aims to address key governance and economic challenges in the wider Ethereum ecosystem.
 Optimism operates on the principle of **impact=profit**, the idea that individuals who positively impact the Collective should be proportionally rewarded with profit. **Change the incentives and you change the world.**
+If you're looking to run the OP Stack + Celestia setup for this repository, please visit the [Optimism & Celestia guides and tutorials](https://docs.celestia.org/developers/intro-to-op-stack/) to get started.

 In this repository you'll find numerous core components of the OP Stack, the decentralized software stack maintained by the Optimism Collective that powers Optimism and forms the backbone of blockchains like [OP Mainnet](https://explorer.optimism.io/) and [Base](https://base.org).
 The OP Stack is designed to be aggressively open-source — you are welcome to explore, modify, and extend this code.
+The OP Stack powers Optimism, an Ethereum L2 blockchain, and forms the technical foundation for the [the Optimism Collective](https://app.optimism.io/announcement)—a group committed to the **impact=profit** principle.
+This principle rewards individuals for their positive contributions to the collective.

+Optimism addresses critical coordination failures in the crypto ecosystem, such as funding public goods and infrastructure.
+The OP Stack focuses on creating a shared, open-source system for developing new L2 blockchains within the proposed Superchain ecosystem, promoting collaboration and preventing redundant efforts.

+As Optimism evolves, the OP Stack will adapt, encompassing components ranging from blockchain infrastructure to governance systems.
+This software suite aims to simplify L2 blockchain creation while supporting the growth and development of the Optimism ecosystem.

+## What is Celestia?

+Celestia is a modular consensus and data network, built to enable anyone to easily deploy their own blockchain with minimal overhead.

+Celestia is a minimal blockchain that only orders and publishes transactions and does not execute them.
+By decoupling the consensus and application execution layers, Celestia modularizes the blockchain technology stack and unlocks new possibilities for decentralized application builders.
+Lean more at [Celestia.org](https://celestia.org).

+## Maintenance

+The maintenance guide for this repository can be found in the Wiki tab of the repository or [here](https://github.com/celestiaorg/optimism/wiki).

 ## Documentation